Hong Kong Ltd

 REGISTERED OFFICE AND SECRETARY

 Every company, registered in Hong Kong is required to have a registered office and address there, which should be notified to the Registrar.
-Hong Kong registered companies must also have secretary, who can be corporate body or individual resident in Hong Kong.
+Hong Kong registered companies must also have a secretary, who can be a corporate body or an individual resident in Hong Kong.

 An annual general meeting (AGM) must be held once in every calendar year within 9 months after the end of the accounting reference period.
 However, a company need not hold its first AGM until 18 months of its incorporation.
 A company can dispense with the holding of AGM if everything that is required or intended to be done at the meeting is done by resolutions.